-From the tough streets and rich musical tapestry of Detroit, in 2006, Feloni broke out on the scene with her racy debut single "Brand New" (1st featured on Russel Simmons & WJLB's Official 2005 Detroit Hip Hop Summit Mix Tape) officially setting off alarms in hip-hop of a new generation of out rappers to come.
-In 2006, after being discovered on Myspace by MTV affiliates, Feloni was able to garner her own episode on the controversial reality documentary series "Coming Out Stories" which aired annually for seven years on MTV's LOGOTV on "National Out Day."
+From the tough streets and rich musical tapestry of Motown, in 2006, FELONI broke out on the scene with her racy debut single "Brand New" (1st featured on Russel Simmons & WJLB's Official 2005 Detroit Hip Hop Summit Mix Tape) officially setting off alarms in hip-hop of a new generation of out rappers to come.
+In 2006, after being discovered on Myspace by MTV affiliates, FELONI was able to garner her own episode on the controversial reality documentary series "Coming Out Stories" which aired annually for seven years on MTV's LOGOTV on "National Out Day."
 The documentary series was produced by Emmy and Oscar Award-winning producers, Karen Goodman and Kirk Simon.
 "Coming Out Stories" was created by Lauren Lazin whose first feature film, "Tupac: Resurrection" was nominated for an Oscar in 2006.
 Lauren also produced "The Last Days of Left Eye," "The U.S. vs. John Lennon" and more.
-The Executive Producer, Eileen Opatut, produced "Noah's Arc" "The Big Gay Sketch Show" and many more.
-This makes Feloni the first "out" urban artist to have her story told on MTV's network.
+This makes FELONI the first colored, "out" female lyricist to have her story told on a Viacom's network.